 1 eye droplet of Corned beef extract (corned beef drippings from pan)

 Shake whiskey, corned beef extract and sour mix with ice.

-Pour into Collins glass and top with
+Pour into Collins glass and top with club soda.

 Smoke corned beef spice blend (bay leaf, black pepper, coriander, salt, mustard seed) with oak chips and present smoke suspended in covered, inverted glass.

 To serve, remove glass to infuse the air with the smell of corned beef and enjoy!

 Chef Richard Blais’ Corned Beef Cooked in Michael Collins Whiskey with Potato and Cabbage Cannelloni